nerdbeere/dotfiles/README.md

 This folder is a collection of the programs and utilities I use frequently.
 These lists can easily be amended to your liking.

 #### Repos
 This folder is a collection of my own repos, some of which are even private.
 The existing lists can easily be edited or replaced by custom lists.
+Repos will be checked out to `~/repos/FILENAME/REPOSITORY-NAME`.

 ## Contents
 ### Root (/)